The Best Man the World Could Ever Get

 Why was He weeping?
 Why would he shed tears over a dead man he was about to bring back to life?

-You want to know why?
+Do you want to know why?
 Because Jesus Christ, the manliest man to ever live had the deepest and purest compassion and love for people.
 His friends were weeping and hurting and because they were hurting, He, the Savior of the world was hurting.
 Oh, what a gentle heart Jesus had for others!

 Ephesians 2:4 says, “But God, being rich in mercy, because of the great love with which he loved us…”

-A man, a true man is a gentleman.
+A man, a true man, is a gentleman.
 He stands up for those who have no voice.
 He sacrifices for those who don’t deserve it.
 He wears His heart on his sleeve so other people can touch it.
 He asks forgiveness when he is wrong, and he seeks to restore relationships with people just as broken as himself.

-You want to be a real man?
+Do you want to be a real man?
 Start looking at the greatest model of a man we have ever been given, the Man, Jesus Christ, The TOUGHEST and most TENDER Savior of the World.

 “even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many."”